bigbridge-nl/product-import/doc/design-considerations.md

 * this constraint causes problems on updates where url_keys move from one product to another
 * product request_paths shared the same space with category paths and cms paths

+The table catalog_url_rewrite_product_category is rarely used by Magento, but where it is, it is joined to url_rewrite in order to efficiently put a restriction on a category, since url_rewrite's category information is encoded in the metadata field.

 ## Nice to know

 * When concatenating sets of values "(a, b, c)" "(d, e, f)" etc, implode(", ", $values) is faster than just string concatenation, even though an array of 1000 items needs to be created